England win another thriller to seal series

 With the game slipping away, Wood hurled down a barrage of short deliveries.
 When Nawaz gloved through to Pope, it ended a sixth-wicket stand of 80.

-One run later, Salman did the same and the contentious decision went England's way.
+One run later, Shakeel did the same and the contentious decision went England's way.

-Abrar Ahmed, the debutant who claimed 11 wickets with his leg-spin, swung four fours before slapping Anderson to cover.
+Abrar, the debutant who claimed 11 wickets with his leg-spin, swung four fours before slapping Anderson to cover.

 Salman remained, keeping slim Pakistan hopes alive with back-to-back boundaries off Anderson.
 In the next over, Wood calmed nerves by bursting through the defence of Mahmood.